realworldocaml/book/en/compiler-output-formats.md

 Compiling source code into executable programs is a fairly complex process that involves quite a few tools -- preprocessors, compilers, runtime libraries, linkers and assemblers.
+It's important how to understand how these fit together to help with your day-to-day workflow of developing, debugging, maintaining and deploying applications.

-OCaml has an emphasis on static type safety, and so it tries to reject source code that doesn't meet its requirements as early as possible.
-The compiler toolchain implements this as a series of staged transformations starting with the source code.
-Each stage checks some properties and discards information from the previous stage, until the final output is low-level assembly code.
+OCaml has a strong emphasis on static type safety and tries to reject source code that doesn't meet its requirements as early as possible.
+The compiler toolchain implements these checks as a series of transformations that start with the source code.
+Each stage checks some properties and discards information from the previous stage, until the final output is low-level assembly code that no longer knows anything about OCaml modules or objects.

+TODO note about how this different from JVM/NET w type erasure?

-Most of this complexity is hidden away from you via the compiler and build system tools.
-However, most of the compilation steps can be executed manually if you need to hunt down a bug or investigate a performance regression.
-It's even possible to compile OCaml to run efficiently on environments such as Javascript or the Java Virtual Machine, and it helps to understand how the compilation pipeline works before trying out these more unconventional targets.
+Much of this complexity is hidden away via the OCaml build system.
+However, you'll sometime need to dive into the toolchain to hunt down a bug or investigate a performance regression.
+In these cases, you can manually run a stage and examine the output more closely.

+It's even possible to compile OCaml to run efficiently on environments such as Javascript or the Java Virtual Machine.
+These are third-party tools that extend the core compilation toolchain, and so it helps to understand how everything fits together before starting to use them.

 In this chapter, you'll learn: